jenyliu/DLA_interview/README.md

 ## Demo

 For a short version of the code.
-Open the terminal on the computer and cd into the folder with demo.py
+Open the terminal on the computer and cd into the folder with demo.py and run in python3 with the following command.
+The demo trains on the MNIST data for 10 epochs and with 6000 training samples and 1000 training samples.

 ```
+cd vae
 python3 demo.py
 ```